Our Current Advocacy

 From monitoring timber sales in our National Forests, to conducting county wide workshops on updating the county’s Comprehensive Plan, KEA has played an essential role in protecting our land based resources.

-As our population and land development rises, our team is putting it's attention to the following efforts:
+As our population and land development rises, our team is putting it's attention to the following advocacy and education efforts:

 The waters of Northern Idaho are defining features of our region.
 They give life to a fertile green ecosystem, and a robust recreational lifestyle and industry.